BuildTheEarth/docs/source/guide/discord.rst

 Created and maintains the website.

-To become a Web Developer apply here: `Dev Application`_ (The applications are always open for one week followed by 3 weeks of closed application)
+To become a Web Developer apply here: `Dev Application`_

 Regional Build Team Manager (RBTL)
 ++++++++++++++++++++++++++++++++++